 ✥ ✥ ✥

 The goal is for the Scrum Team to meet all of the Ready criteria as they work towards a Refined Product Backlog and develop Enabling Specifications before Sprint Planning.
 The goal is that PBIs pass through the “Ready gate” without pause or delay, subject only to adherence to a short checklist.
 While the list is important for undeveloped teams to be able to “stop the line,” the greater good comes from anticipating the stipulations and arrange ahead of time for the PBIs to be fully Ready by the time the Sprint starts, so that flow is unimpeded.

 To differentiate the Scrum notion of Ready as a term of the trade distinct from the vernacular sense of “ready,” Scrum folk will sometimes use the phrase “Ready-Ready” instead of the single word “Ready.”
-The first formal description of Definition of Ready seems to be published in the year 2008 by Richard Kronfält.
+Richard Kronfält apparently published the first formal description of Definition of Ready in 2008.

 Thanks much to Peter Gfader for comments!